Engaging Employees in Financial Success

-But if they ask for $10 and say they’ll return it in a year, you’ll probably expect a bit more returned to you on top of the $10.
-To wait that long just to receive the same amount you lent makes no apparent sense, business-wise.
+But if they ask for $10 and say they’ll return it in a year, you’ll probably expect a bit more returned on top of the $10.
+To wait that long only to receive the same amount you lent makes no sense, business-wise.

 This, combined with ever-present inflation, means that any given dollar amount will not be worth as much in the future as it is today.
 Understanding the relationship between time and cash flow will inform decisions made at every level of a company.